Fenu24/mercury/README.md

          - in case you want to specify the stepsize, write the stepsize in years
          - if you want to enable the output for the spin-axis dynamics
          - the stepsize for the output
+         - the value of the parameters c_YORP, c_REOR, and c_STOC

    3. **yarkovsky.in**: this file contains physical and thermal parameters of the asteroids.
      This file is supposed to be contained in the folder where the mercury integrator is